Danielwoodh/Imitation-Learning/README.md

 The Simulation requires a Linux-based operating system, with Ubuntu 21.04 being used.
 If a different operating system is being used, it cannot be guaranteed that the simulation will be able to run.

-Before any code can be run, please ensure all the following library requirements are installed.
-This can be done by navigating the the “Code” folder in the command prompt and entering the following command `pip install -r requirements.txt`.

 Library Requirements
 --------------------
+Before any code can be run, please ensure all the following library requirements are installed.

-1. Most requirements can be installed through the requirements.txt file, `pip install -r requirements.txt`
+1. Most requirements can be installed through the requirements.txt file, using the following command: `pip install -r requirements.txt`

 _The following libraries and software will not be installed through the `pip install -r requirements.txt` command and must be installed manually as follows:_